 B. Write out your exact procedures in detail

 If you did an experiment, your online project might state:

 Several different combinations of diluted vinegar and baking soda dilutions were mixed and the length of time that the bubbles were observed were recorded.

-For the Procedures and Observations Report, you would write the following:
+In your logbook, you would write the following: